Deep Dive into Running Hyper Parameter Optimization on AWS SageMaker#

 Python ML Workflow#

 To build a RAPIDS enabled SageMaker HPO we first need to build a SageMaker Estimator.
 An Estimator is a container image that captures all the software needed to run an HPO experiment.
-The container is augmented with entrypoint code that will be trggered at runtime by each worker.
+The container is augmented with entrypoint code that will be triggered at runtime by each worker.
 The entrypoint code enables us to write custom models and hook them up to data.

 In order to work with SageMaker HPO, the entrypoint logic should parse hyperparameters (supplied by AWS SageMaker), load and split data, build and train a model, score/evaluate the trained model, and emit an output representing the final score for the given hyperparameter setting.
 We’ve already built multiple variations of this code.